-Each of the Hawaiian Islands can be divided into seven climatic sub regions:
+Each of the Hawaiian Islands can be divided into seven climatic sub-regions:

 1. Windward (toward the wind) Lowlands are generally below 2,000 feet on the north to northeast sides of the islands.
 This region lies more or less perpendicular to the prevailing flow of the trade winds, and is moderately rainy, with frequent trade wind showers.
 Partly cloudy to cloudy days are common and temperatures are more uniform and mild than in other regions.

 2. Leeward (away from the winds) Lowlands have daytime temperatures that are slightly higher and nighttime temperatures that are slightly lower than in windward locations.
-Dry weather prevails except for occasional light trade wind showers.
+Dry weather prevails except for occasional light-trade wind showers.

 3. Interior Lowlands, on Oahu and Maui can have the characteristics of both the windward and leeward lowlands.
 The central areas, especially on Oahu sometimes experience intense local afternoon showers as a result of local heating of the land during the day.

 4. The Kona Coast of Hawaii (The Big Island) is the only region in the islands where summer rainfall exceeds winter rainfall.
-Land and and sea breezes prevail, especially in the summer.
-Summer is also the season of many late afternoon or early evening showers.
+Land and sea breezes prevail, especially in the summer.
+Summer is also the season of many late afternoons or early evening showers.
 Here conditions are warmer and drier than on the windward side.

-7. High Mountains--At 2,000 or 3,000 feet on the mountains of Mauna Kea, Mauna Loa, and Haleakala, rainfall decreases rapidly the higher you go.
-Near the summits of Mauna Loa and Mauna Kea, skies are clear nearly all the time and humidity is very low.
+7. High Mountains–At 2,000 or 3,000 feet on the mountains of Mauna Kea, Mauna Loa, and Haleakala, rainfall decreases rapidly the higher you go.
+Near the summits of Mauna Loa and Mauna Kea, skies are clear nearly all the time, and humidity is very low.
 The lowest temperatures in the state are recorded on these peaks and are often below freezing.

-There is only a slight variation in length of night and day from one part of Hawaii to another, since the major islands of the state all lie within a narrow latitude band.
+There is only a slight variation in the length of night and day from one part of Hawaii to another since the major islands of the state all lie within a narrow latitude band.
 The relatively slight variations in the length of daylight in Hawaii and the smaller annual variations in the altitude of the sun above the horizon result in relatively small variations in the amount of incoming solar energy from one time of the year to another.
-This, combined with the constant flow of fresh ocean air across the islands is the reason for Hawaii's minimal seasonal temperature changes.
+This, combined with the constant flow of fresh ocean air across the islands is the reason for Hawaii’s minimal seasonal temperature changes.